Rick's Daily Tips

 • Contact Me

-You are here: Home / Computer Tips / Windows 11 is tracking your every move.
-Here’s how to stop it.
+You are here: Home / Computer Tips / Quick tip to stop Windows 11 from tracking your every move

 Recent Windows versions are quite aggressive at tracking the things you do with your PC, both locally and online.